-What to see in Malta: 20 things not to miss
+Malta What to See: 20 things not to be missed

-This is intended to be a short guide to what to see in Malta and what to do on the island.
-I have been visiting this island regularly for more than 3 years and I have literally fallen in love with its spirit.
+This is meant to be a short guide on what to see in Malta and what to do on the island.
+I personally have been visiting this island regularly for more than three years and have literally fallen in love with its spirit.
 Malta is a sort of mix between Sicily and the Greek Islands but with a charm all its own.
-The most striking thing when you arrive on the island is to have a set of “flavours”.
-From fun for the youngest to modern and ancient art, to a little known but incredibly fascinating archaeology.
-In addition to all this we find a wild and lively nature, with colours that fill our eyes and heart.
-In short, visiting Malta is something you really must do in life!
+The most striking thing when you arrive on the island is to have a mixture of ‘flavours’.
+From entertainment for the youngest to modern and ancient art, to little-known but incredibly fascinating archaeology.
+On top of all this we find wild and vibrant nature, with colours that fill our eyes and hearts.
+In short, visiting Malta is something you really must do in your life!

 Island of Malta

-The Maltese state is very small, covers an area of 246 square kilometres and consists of 3 main islands: Malta, Gozo and Comino.
-The island of Malta is located 80km from the Sicilian coast with which it shares a wonderful sea.
+The Maltese state is very small, covering an area of 246 square kilometres and consists of three main islands: Malta, Gozo and Comino.
+The island of Malta is 80 km from the Sicilian coast with which it shares a wonderful sea.

 Malta what to see

 There is no shortage of places of interest in Malta.
-Although the island is small, it is literally overrun with places to see and things to do.
-From art to nightlife, from sport to nature, passing through UNESCO sites of incredible and rare beauty.
+Although the island is small, it is literally overflowing with places to see and things to do.
+Dall’arte al divertimento notturno, dallo sport, alla natura passando per siti Unesco di incredibile e rara bellezza.

 What to do in Malta

-Valletta with its magnificent Cathedral and two famous paintings by Caravaggio.
-The mysterious Megalithic Temples of a disappeared people of which practically nothing is known.
-The magical Hypogeum, an underground temple carved into the rock, the only example in the world of a prehistoric underground temple.
-On this page I recommend the 20 things to see and do in Malta during a weekend or a longer holiday.
+Valletta with its sumptuous Cathedral and two famous paintings by Caravaggio.
+The mysterious Megalithic Temples of a vanished people about whom practically nothing is known.
+The magical Hypogeum, an underground temple carved into the rock, the only example of a prehistoric underground temple in the world.
+In this page I recommend the 20 things to see and do in Malta during a weekend or longer holiday.

 1. What to see in Malta: Valletta and its historic centre

-Valletta is the current Maltese capital.
-When you arrive the thing that immediately strikes you are the huge fortified walls that envelop the city overlooking the sea.
-Entering through those doors is always an emotion because immediately afterwards a beautiful combination of ancient and modern awaits us, given by the government palace and the adjacent Roman Theatre.
-Here 7000 years of history meet making the historic centre one of the UNESCO World Heritage Sites as well as the set of numerous films including Assasin’s Creed.
+Valletta is the current capital of Malta.
+When you arrive, the thing that immediately strikes you are the huge fortified walls that encircle the city overlooking the sea.
+Entering through those doors is always a thrill because immediately afterwards a beautiful combination of ancient and modern awaits us, given by the government building and the adjacent Roman Theatre.
+Here, 7000 years of history come together, making the old town one of the UNESCO heritage sites as well as the set of numerous films including Assasin’s Creed.

 Valletta seen from the 3 cities